khakhalin/notes/00_queue_to_do.md

 * Is there a way to mount volumes on Kubernetes, to avoid rebuilding the container every time?
 Or work with layers and commit?
 * Security aspects (access to env variables, technical users)
 * How to make sealed secretes for k8s?
+* How do different SQL commands work under the hood?
+How does one optimize SQL?
 * automated testing on gitlab - read about it, figure about these stagings, continous integration
     * gitlab-ci - find a text
     * `.gitlab-ci.yml` and all the rules